LovelyZeeiam/CraftGame/README.md

 The goal is to make a "Minecraft PE 0.10.5 Remake" programmed in Java 17 with LWJGL 3.
 Currently, the game is being refactored and cannot be played.
 But when the game is done, there will be a skeleton summary of this project.

+I upload the game to Github just in case my computer falls into an accident.

 ## The goal

 - [ ] All blocks that are in Minecraft PE 0.10.5